 Mailjet exposes data through webhooks, which you can use to push data to a defined HTTP endpoint as events happen.
 It's up to you to parse the objects you catch via your webhooks and decide how to load them into your data warehouse.

 To upload files you must first create an S3 bucket.
 Once you have a bucket you can add an object to it.
 An object can be any kind of file: a text file, data file, photo, or anything else.
 You can optionally compress or encrypt the files before you load them.

 Once you've set up the webhooks you want and have begun collecting data, you can relax – as long as everything continues to work correctly.
 You’ll have to keep an eye out for any changes to Mailjet's webhooks implementation.

 S3 is great, but sometimes you want a more structured repository that can serve as a basis for BI reports and data analytics — in short, a data warehouse.
 Some folks choose to go with Amazon Redshift, Google BigQuery, PostgreSQL, Snowflake, Microsoft Azure Synapse Analytics, or Panoply, which are RDBMSes that use similar SQL syntax.
 If you're interested in seeing the relevant steps for loading data into one of these platforms, check out To Redshift, To BigQuery, To Postgres, To Snowflake, To Azure Synapse Analytics, and To Panoply.

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

 Thankfully, products like Stitch were built to move data from Mailjet to Amazon S3 automatically.
-With just a few clicks, Stitch starts extracting your Mailjet data via the API, structuring it in a way that's optimized for analysis, and inserting that data into your Amazon S3 data warehouse.
+With just a few clicks, Stitch starts extracting your Mailjet data, structuring it in a way that's optimized for analysis, and inserting that data into your Amazon S3 data warehouse.